Deta Hedman

+Hedman began playing BDO events in 1987 and reached her first BDO women’s major final at the World Masters in 1990.
+She won the event in both 1994 and 2013.

 Biography

-Hedman was born in Jamaica, West Indies Federation, in 1959.
+Hedman was born in Jamaica in 1959.
 Her parents emigrated to the United Kingdom in the early 1960s, leaving Hedman and her siblings in the care of relatives in Jamaica.
 She spent her childhood with her aunt in Castleton in a shack without running water or electricity, going to school from Monday to Thursday and working on the farm on Fridays.
 Her parents eventually settled in Witham, Essex and over time, brought their children to the UK, with Hedman joining them in January 1973.
 She started playing darts with her older brother after babysitting for him and then at the local pub in Witham and further afield in Essex.
 When she was 25, she joined a super league.
-She was selected for the county, and in 1987 she began playing in British Darts Organisation events.
+She was selected for the county, and in 1987 she began playing in British Darts Organisation (BDO) events.